 Graphic facilitation is the practice of using words and images to create a conceptual map of a conversation.
 A graphic facilitator is the visual, usually silent partner to the traditional, verbal facilitator, drawing a large scale image at the front (or side) of the room in real-time.
 In business terms, it is both process and product.
 In art-speak, I call it multi-functional art.

-Watching the graphic facilitator create the map or illustration as the group speaks is highly experiential and immediate.
+Watching the visual note-taker/graphic recorder (sometimes accompanied by a facilitator) create the map or illustration as the group speaks is highly experiential and immediate.
 It focuses the group as they work, aiding concentration by capturing and organizing their ideas.
 Everyone can watch their ideas take shape; the manifestation is most resonant with the visual, spatial and systematic thinkers in the group, but it’s a powerful tool of recognition for everyone.

 After the event, the map or illustration becomes a document; evidence of the meeting’s progress and direction.
 This resulting conceptual map is an engaging and meaningful tool, because the audience watched its creation in relationship to their experience.
 Images being emotional and subjective, participants can interpret the image and recall their own “Aha!” moments.

-Most graphic facilitation occurs around these kinds of questions-seeking-solution presentations: Where are we going and how are we going to get there?
+Most graphic recording occurs around these kinds of questions-seeking-solution presentations: Where are we going and how are we going to get there?
 How can we see the big picture?